multitudes/portfolio/README.md

 I have been hosting [my personal blog and website](https://multitudes.github.io) on my [Github](https://github.com/multitudes) for quite some time, and when I heard that John Sundell announced his [`Publish`](https://github.com/johnsundell/publish) framework to make static webpage with Swift I was intrigued.

 I made and customised my website now entirely using Swift built as a package in Xcode on my mac locally and then synced to GitHub pages.
+(Since summer 2020 I moved my blog to hashnode for better visibility [https://laurentbrusa.hashnode.dev](https://laurentbrusa.hashnode.dev))

 <br></br>
 <p align="center">